calimullen/calimullen.github.io/index.md

 Another issue I came across while developing this enhancement came from creating the ‘Edit Account’ page.
 I had to decide what information I would like the user to update and ensure that any changes to the username or email did not cause conflicts as these fields are the primary key within my database table.
 Finally, once the user has made their changes, I wanted to ensure they entered the correct password in the “old password” text box.
 This is to ensure that it is the actual user who is requesting to make these changes and not an external malicious user.

-The Enhancement code can be found here:[https://github.com/calimullen/calimullen.github.io/tree/main/Enhancements/CS-360%20Enhancement%20Database]
+The Enhancement code can be found here:[Enhancement 3](https://github.com/calimullen/calimullen.github.io/tree/main/Enhancements/CS-360%20Enhancement%20Database)